Working Memory: A teacher's guideTeacher explaining working memory to pupils in a UK classroom

 Orban et al. (2017)

 This study investigates how working memory deficits contribute to inattentive behaviours in boys with ADHD during classroom instruction.
-It helps teachers understand the connection between working memory challenges and attention problems, offering insights into why some students struggle to stay focused during lessons and how to better support them.
+It helps teachers understand the connection between working memory challenges and attention problems, offering insights into why some students struggle to stay focussed during lessons and how to better support them.

 Following instructions in a virtual school: Does working memory play a role?
 87 citations